bpinzone/pro_programming/Problem_Solving_Process.md

 ---
 ### New / To Consolidate
 Identify 3-5 Critical Pieces
+* Understand the Question
+* Visualize Data
+* Do it yourself
+* Make observations
+* What problems does this seem similar to?
+* What are the most important ideas/concepts for this problem?
 * Actively identify any bad assumptions you may have made unintentionally.
+* Bridge the gap

 Other New
 * Do not trip over your own complexity.